14 Jun Loading a Horse on a Trailer: Simple Step By Step Guide

 Approaching the Trailer

 First, You’ll lead the horse up to the trailer; you should do this with confidence and assertiveness.
 If you’re confident, the horse will be more confident.
-If the horse balks, encourage them forward; if the horse starts to back up, immediately make them trot out and around you on the lead rope.
+If the horse balks, encourage them forward; if the horse starts to back up, plant your feet where you are and ask them to step back up and to you.
+Hold the pressure and gradually increase until they do so.

 Reward the Smallest Steps in the Right Direction